apache/bloodhound/installer/README.rst

 tracd, you should now also be able to run through a web server.
 Here we provide details about how to use the Apache webserver.
 It is currently recommended to use Apache with mod_wsgi to serve Bloodhound.
-The following instructions require apache to be installed along with the wsgi and auth_digest modules.
+The following instructions require Apache HTTP Server to be installed along with the wsgi and auth_digest modules.

 It is possible to get the trac-admin command to reduce some of the work of creating the wsgi file::

   $ source ./bloodhound/bin/activate
-  $ trac-admin ./bloodhound/environments/main/ deploy ./bloodhound/site
+  $ trac-admin ./bloodhound/environments/main deploy ./bloodhound/site

 You should also make sure that the appropriate modules are enabled for wsgi and htdigest authentication.
 On Ubuntu this would be::